samrodriguez/easyMailBundle/README.md

 <a name="configuration"></a>

 ### Configuration example
-add the bundle to orm configuration:
+Add the bundle to orm configuration:
 You can configure default query parameter names and templates

 ```